20 Obscure Christmas Songs That Don’t Suck

 15. “Feast of Lights” by They Might Be Giants

-Hanukkah started on Christmas Eve this year, so why not include this song from They Might Be Giants?
-No stranger to dark holiday songs, “Feast of Lights” feels like an updated version of their demo-only song “We Just Go Nuts At Christmas Time” which is actually about dealing with divorce.
-Yeah, that’s what happens after you see mommy kissing Santa Claus…
+No stranger to dark holiday songs, “Feast of Lights” feels like an updated version of They Might Be Giants’ demo-only song “We Just Go Nuts At Christmas Time,” which is actually about dealing with divorce.
+Yeah, that’s what happens after you see mommy kissing Santa Claus.

 16. “Countdown to Christmas Party Time” by The Three Wise Men

 The Three Wise Men are secretly XTC.
 This was the flip-side to their holiday single “Thanks for Christmas,” which you can sometimes still hear on the radio.
 Songwriter Andy Partridge said they recorded this song “to keep the single from warping,” but that doesn’t do the track justice — it’s actually a fun little dance song.

 A fun bit of trivia: both sides of the Three Wise Men single were originally going to be recorded by the secretarial pool at their label at the time, Virgin Records — credited to The Virgin Marys, but the label got cold feet and XTC recorded it themselves.

 17. “It Doesn’t Often Snow at Christmas” by Pet Shop Boys

 While the Pet Shop Boys might not exactly be synonymous with Christmas, this fan-club single is a nice little present.
 With climate change making for hotter Decembers, this song might be more and more relevant as time passes.

 18. “I Don’t Have a Christmas Tree (Soylent Night)” by Mark Mothersbaugh